 Perhaps your classroom or school uses a structured reading program such as Reading Counts (Scholastic) or Accelerated Reader (Renaissance).
 If so, you have the ability to write your own test questions for books, including books your class has written.
 It is unbelievably empowering for young authors to have a student earn points for reading his or her book!
 Just imagine the question “Who is the author of this book” and seeing his or her name on the screen along with Dr. Seuss and J. K. Rowling!

 Today’s digital kids love publishing for an authentic audience.
 Publishing electronically gives the added dimension of sound.
-With tools like Pixie or Wixie, students can add music to set the mood, sound effects to provide suspense, and even record their own narration.
+Many student apps, like Wixie, provide options for students to background music to set the mood and even record their own narration.
 Recording their own voices for their books is yet another way to motivate even the most reluctant learners.
 It also provides an excellent example of their reading fluency, perfect for a digital portfolio.

 Even with all of the digital options out there, my students still enjoy creating printed publications.
 When students have written more than four pages, we have also cut the images out and placed them in 4 x 6 photo sleeves and bound them together into more formal books.
 To avoid using too much ink when their stories are really long, students print their stories as thumbnails—2 pictures to 1 printed page.
 Then, they cut out the pictures and share them in credit card sleeves and Altoid® tins!